Blood (or Saliva) Tests

 Risks of Certain Diseases

 is a genetic disease.
 Both parents must be CF gene carriers for the baby to get the condition.
-There is no cure for CF, although treatment has greatly advanced in recent years.
+There is no cure for CF, although treatment has advanced in recent years.
 CF is most likely to occur if the parents are Caucasians of Northern European descent.

 Some pregnant women develop high blood sugar levels during pregnancy.
 This is called